hotrodorm/hotrod/hotrod-project/docs/docs-4/README.md

 # HotRod 4

-HotRod is an open source ORM for Spring and Spring Boot geared towards high performance persistence for relational databases.
+HotRod is an open source ORM for Spring and Spring Boot geared toward high performance persistence for relational databases.

 A persistence layer is generated with a minimal configuration to no configuration and the CRUD and LiveSQL functionalities can quickly help to start prototyping an application.